BrianWill-Unity/dots-api-guide/api_entity_command_buffer.md

 }
 ```

-However, we most commonly only need one of the six `EntityCommandBufferSystem`'s created for us in the default world:
+However, we most commonly only need one of the five `EntityCommandBufferSystem`'s created for us in the default world:

 - `BeginInitializationEntityCommandBufferSystem`
 - `EndInitializationEntityCommandBufferSystem`
 - `BeginSimulationEntityCommandBufferSystem`
 - `EndSimulationEntityCommandBufferSystem`
 - `BeginPresentationEntityCommandBufferSystem`
-- `EndPresentationEntityCommandBufferSystem`

-As their names imply, these are updated at the beginings and ends of each of the three default world top-level system groups (`InitializationSystemGroup`, `SimulationSystemGroup`, and `PresentationSystemGroup`).
+As their names imply, these are updated at the beginings and ends of each of the three default world top-level system groups: `InitializationSystemGroup`, `SimulationSystemGroup`, and `PresentationSystemGroup`.
+(The `EndPresentationEntityCommandBufferSystem` was removed because making structural changes related to rendering proved to be too error prone.)

 So for example: